Skip to content

 It considers not only the meaning of the words in its source material but context and user intent as well.

-Information resources within most organizations exist as isolated and disconnected data stores that cannot be easily integrated.
+Information resources within most organisations exist as isolated and disconnected data stores that cannot be easily integrated.

 Reasons for this include: